-where F$_{0}$ is approximated as peak flux corresponds to time t$_{0}$, and T$_R$, T$_{D}$ is the rise and decay time of a particular peak.
-A constant term is also added as C. The lightcurves in F1 $\&$ F2 states are fitted with the above equation and shown in the upper panel of Figure \ref{fig:rise-decay}.
-The rise and decay time estimated for all the peaks in the upper panel of Figure \ref{fig:rise-decay} are plotted in the lower panel of the same Figure.
-The histogram shows that most of the peaks have rise and decay time of the order of 1 day.
-There are few data points that show a sharp change in the flux value, which are very difficult to catch with the above function, and hence are not part of the well-defined peak.
+where, {\it T$_R$} and {\it T$_{D}$} are the rise and decay time of a flare, F$_{0}$ is the peak flux observed at time {\it t$_{0}$} and C is the constant introduced to obtain the base flux level.
+The temporal fit to the flares F1 and F2 indicated many sub flares which are shown in the upper panel of Figure \ref{fig:rise-decay}.
+The reduced chi-square values to the fit of F1 and F2 flares are 0.91 and 1.42, respectively.
+The histogram of rise and decay time obtained through the temporal fit of the flares is shown in the lower panel of Figure \ref{fig:rise-decay}.
+From the histogram, it is evident that most of the sub flares have rise time $\sim$ 1 day, and decay time $\sim$ 2 day.
+There are a few data points that show a sharp change in the flux value.
+Albeit the sharp changes are fitted by the sum of exponentials, the {\it T$_R$} and {\it T$_{D}$} values are not reliable and hence they are not included in the histogram.